Mpox: Future threat

 The natural reservoir of Orthopoxvirus monkeypox has not been conclusively determined.
 Small rodents are considered the most likely candidate.
 Without a major vaccination campaign, mpox outbreaks in humans will continue indefinitely in the endemic areas, with an ongoing risk that disease outbreaks will spread to non-endemic areas.
 Other evidence – that the virus is evolving to be more transmissible among humans, that it can infect a wide range of host species, and that human-to-animal transmission can occur – led to concerns that mpox may either become established in new natural reservoirs outside of Africa, or cause future global epidemics.

 Following the 2022–2023 outbreak, mpox (clade IIb) remains present in the human population outside Africa at very low levels.
 In November 2023, the WHO reported increasing numbers of cases of mpox (clade I) in the Democratic Republic of the Congo, with 12,569 cases year-to-date and 651 fatalities; there was also the first evidence of sexual transmission of clade I.

-There has been a rise in mpoxvirus clade I infections in the Democratic Republic of the Congo (DRC) since November 2023, with more cases now reported in other African countries that previously had no mpox cases.
+There has been a rise in monkeypox virus clade I infections in the Democratic Republic of the Congo (DRC) since November 2023, with more cases now reported in other African countries that previously had no mpox cases.
 Two imported cases were also found in Sweden and Thailand.
 As of 23 August 2024, over 20,000 mpox cases have been reported in 13 African Union Member States, with 3,311 confirmed cases and 582 deaths.
 Most cases are found in the DRC, where subclade Ia and Ib are prevalent.

 Clade Ib was linked to a reported mpox case in Sweden on 15 August 2024, which was related to traveling to an African country where the virus is found.
 Despite the low incidence, cases associated with clade II have been reported in EU/EEA countries since.
 In 2024, the WHO added the monkeypox virus to its list of "priority pathogens" that could cause a pandemic.